Table of Contents

 A majority of cases can be helped without drugs or surgery.

-And if you’ve heard about chiropractors working with scoliosis, you may be wondering…
+And if you’ve heard about chiropractors who treat scoliosis, you may be wondering…

 What is Scoliosis?